c4s4/changelog/README.md

 ### Install binary

 Download latest binary archive at <https://github.com/c4s4/changelog/releases>.
-Unzip the archivei, put the binary of your platform somewhere in your *PATH* and rename it *changelog*.
+Unzip the archive, put the binary of your platform somewhere in your *PATH* and rename it *changelog*.

 ### Build from sources